chrisport/chrisport.github.io/_posts/2014-09-08-property-change-listener.markdown

 profile = (ProfileP) PojoProxy.newInstance(new Class[]{ProfileP.class}, this);
 {%endhighlight%}

-To use Dynamic Proxy on Android the ClassLoader must be optained via a context: context.getClassLoader()
+**Note:** To use Dynamic Proxy on Android, the ClassLoader must be obtained via a context: context.getClassLoader()

 For more information see also ["Java Reflection - Dynamic Proxies" by Jakob Jenkov](http://tutorials.jenkov.com/java-reflection/dynamic-proxies.html)